Bruce Bochy: 1998

 After the World Series, the Padres dramatically cut payroll and suffered five straight losing seasons.

+2005–2006

 In 2005 and 2006, Bochy led the Padres to consecutive NL West titles for the first time in franchise history, but they lost to the St. Louis Cardinals in the Division Series each year.
-Reliever Trevor Hoffman saved 457 games managed by Bochy, the most saves by one pitcher under one manager in MLB history, according to NBC Sports Bay Area.
+Closing pitcher Trevor Hoffman saved 457 games managed by Bochy, the most saves by one pitcher under one manager in MLB history, according to NBC Sports Bay Area.

 After the 2006 season, new Padres CEO Sandy Alderson preferred to have a younger manager, so he allowed Giants General Manager Brian Sabean to interview Bochy for his job opening.
 Bochy left the Padres for the Giants after the 2006 season.

-He finished his Padres career with a regular season record of 951–975 and a post–season record of 8–16.
+Bochy finished his Padres managerial career with a regular season record of 951–975 and a post–season record of 8–16.
 Bochy has the most games managed in Padres history and with that, the most wins and losses.
-In twelve seasons under Bochy, the Padres had five winning seasons and won four NL West titles and one NL pennant.
+In twelve seasons under Bochy, the Padres had five winning seasons, winning four NL West division titles, one NL pennant, and a World Series appearance.
+Bochy had not been elected to the San Diego Padres Hall of Fame or had his number 15 retired, which remains in circulation.
 While with the Padres, Bochy also managed the 2004 and 2006 MLB All-Stars in the Major League Baseball Japan All-Star Series.

 San Francisco Giants (2007–2019)

+On October 27, 2006 at AT&T Park, in a press conference beside general manager Brian Sabean, Bochy agreed to a three-year contract to replace Felipe Alou and become the Giants' new manager, their 38th in franchise history.
+"I wasn't really ready to make a change, but (general manager) Brian Sabean made a strong case that he's as hungry as I am to reach the goal we all want to reach, and that's to win a World Series," Bochy said.
+"The more I talk to Brian, the more excited I get about what I could do here.
+It's no news to anybody here that this ballclub has gotten off track the last couple years, but this is a storied franchise with a great history, and I am looking forward to this opportunity to bring winning baseball back to San Francisco."